 I found the best little reviewlet on Concert Haikus (which, incidentally, I think is the coolest idea for a blog ever) from the El Rey show:

-In this world that I love half
+There are few people In this world that I love half As much as this man

 And, submitted for your approval.
 The time: February 1984.
 The place: Matter magazine.
 Jonathan Richman interviewed in a small rock and roll magazine, lovingly brought to us by Swan Fungus.